robdodson/robdodson.github.com/source/_posts/2013-08-20-exploring-html-imports.markdown

 <link rel="import" href="/path/to/some/import.html">
 ```

-At the moment, imports do not block like script tags.
-However, that may change in the future to help with [Custom Element resolution.](http://lists.w3.org/Archives/Public/public-webapps/2013JulSep/0287.html)

 ## Support

-Native imports are only available in Chrome Canary v31 and Chrome Dev v30.
-Thankfully [Polymer](http://www.polymer-project.org/) [offers a polyfill](http://www.polymer-project.org/platform/html-imports.html) if you want to try them out in other modern / "evergreen" browsers.
+Native imports are only available in Chrome Canary v36.
+Thankfully [Polymer](http://www.polymer-project.org/) offers a polyfill in its `platform.js` file, if you want to try them out in other modern / "evergreen" browsers.

 To use HTML Imports make sure you've enabled the following
 in Chrome's `about:flags`.

 √ Experimental Web Platform features<br>
-√ HTML Imports<br>

 ## Codez!

 I've created a sketchbook for this post and future Web Components related stuff.
 [You can grab the sketchbook on GitHub.](https://github.com/robdodson/webcomponents-sketchbook) For each of the examples that I cover I'll link to the sketch so you can quickly try things out.

+* 04/30/14, Note: I'm in the process of updating this sketchbook.
+Hope to be done this week*

 ## A Basic Example